sem635NAU/SSTT_LSST/Sage/readme.txt

+[WORKSPACE INSTALLATION INSTRUCTIONS]
+Note from Sage: The PyOorb library is only available for Mac and Linux.
+To get around this we'll have to use a WSL environment.
+This readme.txt will help you set that up and get everything working on your local computer.

 1) In the Windows Command Prompt, enter the following command to install WSL: wsl --install
 2) It should prompt you for a UNIX username + pass.
 Enter whatever you'd like (I did my NAU username for clarity)
 3) WSL should now be installed.
 You should have an application called Ubuntu